mph-shams/MedReserve/README.md

 🔵 2.
 Parsa Nasiri (Parsanb)

 🟥Focused on the administrative side, error handling, and making the system robust (Logging/Validation).

+🔸 Data Transfer Objects (DTOs):

+Standardized data flow by creating core DTOs: UserProfileDto, ScheduleDto, AppointmentDetailDto.

+🔸 CQRS Pattern:

+All operations are separated into Commands and Queries, managed efficiently using the MediatR library.

 🔸 Admin Panel & Management: